DolngNothing/word-frequency-refactor-2020-7-15-7-42-54-297/README.md

 modify list to tempWordInfos

 modify w to wordInfo; s to wordInfoResult

+extract code to a funtion : generateWordInfoResult